-In this Annual Information Form ("AIF"), references to "we", "us", "our", "its", "Gibson" or "the Company" mean Gibson Energy Inc., its subsidiaries, partnerships and joint venture investments unless otherwise indicated or the context otherwise requires.
+In this Annual Information Form ("AIF"), references to "its", "Gibson" or "the Company" mean Gibson Energy Inc., its subsidiaries, partnerships and joint venture investments unless otherwise indicated or the context otherwise requires.

 In this AIF, unless otherwise indicated or the context otherwise requires, the following terms shall have the meanings set forth below.